Casey Rain: As a writer

 In August 2011, Casey Rain created the blog "Birmingham Riots 2011", to document the violent riots that occurred in the aftermath of the Death of Mark Duggan.
-The blog went viral, with 3 million hits in 3 days, and led to Casey being interviewed on the BBC, in The Economist magazine (who stated that police found themselves trailing Casey Rain in intelligence-gathering), and numerous international newspapers.
+The blog went viral, with 3 million hits in three days, and as a result Casey was interviewed on the BBC, in The Economist magazine (who stated that police found themselves trailing Casey Rain in intelligence-gathering), and numerous international newspapers.
 This led to Casey becoming an official contributor to The Guardian newspaper. and his writing on the roots of violence was quoted on the popular Racialicious blog.
 In late 2011, Casey was given an award by the West Midlands Police in recognition of the blog's popularity.

 In 2014, Casey wrote a review of a performance by pop artist Prince for the music blog Nada Brahma.
 This review was later quoted in official Prince live video from that night.

 Other

 In 2010, S-Endz appeared in the music documentary Made in Birmingham : Reggae Punk Bhangra – an independent documentary covering Birmingham's role in popular music.
 The documentary has been shown across the UK and is being submitted for international film festivals in 2011.